 There are many examplies of circular economic thinking in our society already One would have thought that our economy would naturally head in this direction because it is 'obviously efficient'.
 It does not for several reasons: one is that we are not very good at pricing pollution and another is that in our society labour is expensive and reprocessing is usually labour intensive.
 None the less, there are already many examples of circular economic thinking in our society and we can do lots more.

 Circles involve varying degrees of reprocessing - smaller circules are preferable The circular economy can have different size circles as shown in the chart.
 Increasing levels of processing are required for larger loops.
-For example clothes can be resold second hand, fixed or altered, chopped into pieces for patchwork, used as rags or furniture stuffing, or incinerated for energy.
+For example clothes can be resold second hand, fixed or altered, chopped into pieces for patchwork, or used as rags or furniture stuffing.
 Paper can be recycled by being broken down into fibres for new paper or completely disintegrated by composting - and the compost used to grow new trees and new paper.
 Ideally we only resort to the larger routes when there is no more value to be gained from the smaller loops.

 Cambridge Carbon Footprint is currently running a circular economy challenge circular economy challenge but most of their suggestions seem to me more like austerity living: repairing stuff, sharing it, only buying new stuff when we need it.
 This is good for economising but not for running the economy, so I have written this post to explore the topic further and make more suggestions.

 The circular economy must support livelihoods.
 To be sustainable, the circular economy must contribute to our conventional economy.
 It needs to involve money and support livelihoods.
 This is anathema to some people, but when transactions occur outside the economy they do not build up pension funds or contribute taxes to run hospitals, schools and other services we expect and rely on.